Just like the title states, there is a way to negotiate with credit card companies.

 If you haven’t received any offers by mail, get online and check out some of the larger credit card companies that are consistently offering low rates for balance transfers.

 You know what?
 There’s hope for you, too.
 Here’s the thing–if you’re not paying your bills, you’re going to get further and further behind and never get anywhere.
 Your balance will stay the same, and you will be paying the credit card companies all of your hard earned money, gaining nothing in return.

 If you continue to pay after the due date (or not at all), you are not only hit with a late fee, but you take a chance on charge-offs, which can hurt your credit.
 Believe it or not, many of the credit card companies have payment plans.
 I’ve seen people get zero-percent interest for a specified amount of time, and a monthly payment that will work.

-If At First You Don’t Succeed, Ask a Manager
+If at First You Don’t Succeed, Ask for a Supervisor

 There have been plenty of occasions when I got a snotty little operator that didn’t want to do one thing to help me but put in their hours for the day.
 Trust me, that’s not fun.
 If you run into a difficult operator, ask for the supervisor.
 If they won’t comply, ask for their name, and call back.
 Once you get another operator on the line, ask for the supervisor and let them know you are doing your best to pay down your credit cards and would like to see what options they have to offer (be sure to give them the name of the operator that chose not to help you).